MatthewLacerda2/DontBoard/README.md

 ---

-How to start:
+How to run:

+At the first time, run `npm install typescript@latest`

-As of right now all you need to do is run `npm start` at the 'front-end' folder You'll need *NodeJs* and *TypeScript* installed, naturally
+From then on, run `npm start` at the 'front-end' folder

+You'll need *NodeJs* and *TypeScript* installed, naturally

 ---